-Line 4 does not show any changes; this is due to the fact that no new models for estimating risk parameters were implemented, nor were any adjustments made to internal models already approved during the period under review.
+At present, line 4 does not show any changes; this is due to the fact that no new models for estimating risk parameters were implemented, nor were any adjustments made to internal models already approved.

 Line 5 only requires disclosure of any changes resulting from a changed RWA calculation methodology - for example, where exposures previously subject to the CRSA are being included under the Advanced IRB Approach.
 No such changes applied as at the reporting date.